Blaise-93/chat_cleaner/Readme.md

 4. So, once you are done, your file will have looked something similar to mine, as you can see in the link provided.

-## __Why You need this Project__:
-- If you are analyzing data and seriously want to clean it up quickly for your further data processing.
-- No installation of any dependency to get you started except your Python.
-- Ready to use to clean all heavy datasets for complex analysis.
-- If you are training datasets for your machine learning, and or artificial intelligent, it will surely help you get your data cleaned ASAP.
-- You can easily import it to your existing project, and make use of the module.

 ## __Getting Started__: